polkadot-js/docs/docs/kusama/extrinsics.md

    This directly forward the call to the staking pallet, on behalf of the pool bonded  account.

+### claimCommission(pool_id: `u32`)
+- **interface**: `api.tx.nominationPools.claimCommission`
+- **summary**:    Claim pending commission.

+   The dispatch origin of this call must be signed by the `root` role of the pool.
+Pending  commission is paid out and added to total claimed commission`.
+Total pending commission  is reset to zero. the current.

 ### claimPayout()
 - **interface**: `api.tx.nominationPools.claimPayout`
-- **summary**:    A bonded member can use this to claim their payout based on the rewards that the pool  has accumulated since their last claimed payout (OR since joining if this is there first  time claiming rewards).
+- **summary**:    A bonded member can use this to claim their payout based on the rewards that the pool  has accumulated since their last claimed payout (OR since joining if this is their first  time claiming rewards).
 The payout will be transferred to the member's account.

    The member will earn rewards pro rata based on the members stake vs the sum of the  members in the pools stake.
 Rewards do not "expire".